peterhinch/micropython-nano-gui/README.md

 Current firmware is highly recommended.
 For users of color displays who cannot meet the requirements of
-[Files and Dependencies](./README.md#2-files-and-dependencies) it is possible to run.
+[Files and Dependencies](./README.md#2-files-and-dependencies) it is possible to run under V1.15+.
 This involves copying
 [this file](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/old_versions/writer_fw_compatible.py)
 to `gui/core/writer.py`.
-This uses Python code to render text if the firmware or driver are unable to support fast rendering/
+This uses Python code to render text if the firmware or driver are unable to support fast rendering.

 ###### [Contents](./README.md#contents)